 We want to give you the best possible customer experience.
 One way to achieve that is to get the richest picture we can of who you are by combining the data we have about you.
 The data privacy law allows this as part of our legitimate interest in understanding our customers and providing the highest levels of service.
 Of course, if you wish to change how we use your data, you’ll find details in the ‘What are my rights?’ section below.

-Here’s how we’ll use your personal data and why:
+Here’s how we’ll use your personal data:

 - To process payments.
 We do this on the basis of our legitimate business interests.

-- To comply with our contractual or legal obligations to share data with law enforcement.
+- To comply with our contractual or legal obligations.

 How we protect your personal data